brisvag/stemia/README.md

 │   ├── extract_z_snapshots:  Grab z slices at regular intervals from a tomogram as jpg images.
 │   ├── flip_z:  Flip the z axis for particles in a RELION star file.
 │   ├── fourier_crop:  Bin mrc images to the specified pixel size using fourier cropping.
+│   ├── project_profiles:  Project re-extracted and straightened membranes and get some stats.
+│   │   ├── prepare:  Generate and select 2D chunked projections for the input data.
+│   │   ├── compute:  Take the outputs from prepare and compute statistics and plots.
+│   │   └── aggregate:  Aggregate the generated data into general stats about given subsets.
 │   └── rescale:  Rescale an mrc image to the specified pixel size.
 ├── imod:  A collection of IMOD-related tools and scripts.
 │   └── find_NAD_params:  Test a range of k and iteration values for nad_eed_3d.